Bob picks out some colourful fish that are suitable for temperate aquariums despite often being sold in the tropical tanks of the local fish shops.

 Water chemistry: pH 6 to 7.5.
 Soft to slightly hard water.

-The Gold ring danio, Brachydanio tinwini, is perhaps the most boldly marked of the ‘danios’ with a series of black spots covering their body and fins, surrounded by a metallic golden sheen, all contained in a small tank friendly adult size of around 2.5cm/1in.
+The Gold ring danio (Danio tinwini) is perhaps the most boldly marked of the ‘danios’.
+Aa series of black spots covers their body and fins surrounded by a metallic golden sheen.
+All this in a small tank friendly adult size of around 2.5cm (1").

 Origin: Northern Myanmar.